adarsh2508singh/exp-compound-pendulum-iitk/experiment/procedure.md

-The procedure to determine the value of acceleration due to gravity (g) using a compound pendulum is as follows:<br><br>
+The procedure to determine the value of acceleration due to gravity (g) using a compound pendulum is as follows:<br>
 1. Obtain a pendulum: You will need a pendulum with a bob (a weight at the end of a string) that can swing freely and a means of measuring the length of the string (or the distance from the pivot point to the center of mass of the bob).
 2. Determine the length of the pendulum: Measure the length of the string from the pivot point to the center of mass of the bob.
 This will be the effective length of the pendulum for the purpose of this experiment.
 3. Set up the pendulum: Suspend the pendulum from a rigid support such that it can swing freely.
 Make sure that the pendulum is at rest and the string is vertical.